We’re working to reduce the risk posed by vegetation near power lines in our service territory.

 - Deployed New Technology - We have installed new equipment, including fault indicators, that will blink and identify overcurrent or problem areas.

 - Increased Patrol and Maintenance Schedules - We increase routine line patrol and perform routine maintenance to avoid equipment failure.

-- Added Protective Equipment - We are installing additional protective equipment on lines to quickly isolate a line that is damaged.
+- Added Protective Equipment - We install additional protective equipment on lines to quickly isolate a line that is damaged.